 This was surprising at the time because the Mediterranean diet is traditionally high in fats.
 However, it is the type of fat that is important in health and one of the main fat sources for the Mediterranean diet is the healthy olive oil.

-Conversely, trans-fatty acid that is derived from hydrogenated vegetable oil and found in a lot of processed food is directly associated with an increased risk of heart disease and high blood pressure.
+Conversely, trans-fatty acid is directly associated with an increased risk of heart disease and high blood pressure.
 Processed foods tend to contain a lot of trans-fatty acids.

 Not surprisingly then, trans fats are mainly absent from the traditional Mediterranean diet which is rich in fish, poultry, dairy products, fruits and vegetables, whole grains and nuts.
 The research study concluded that